frederikheld/deepstrike/docs/pull_request_template.md

 - [ ] Are the changes tested?

   If this PR improves an existing function: did you update the tests to test new behavior?

+  If this PR removes an existing function: did you remove the respective tests?

 - [ ] Is there one test suite per function? (see folder structure in [`/tests`](../tests))